Islamists hope to stay on top as Tunisians choose parliament

 Tunisians were electing a new parliament Sunday amid a tumultuous political season, with a moderate Islamist party and a jailed tycoon's populist movement vying to come out on top of a crowded field.

-Security was tight for the vote, with some 100,000 police officers and soldiers patrolling 4,500 polling stations, notably along the Algerian and Libyan borders.
+Security was tight for the vote, with around 100,000 police officers and soldiers patrolling 4,500 polling stations, notably along the sensitive borders with Algeria and Libya.

-Economic concerns are paramount to voters in this North African nation on the Mediterranean Sea, which kicked off the Arab Spring uprisings in 2011 and built a democracy but is still struggling with high unemployment and attacks by extremists.
+Economic concerns are paramount to voters in this North African nation on the Mediterranean Sea, which kicked off the Arab Spring uprisings in 2011 and built a democracy, but is struggling with high unemployment and attacks by extremists.

 Voters are choosing among nearly 16,000 candidates from more than 200 parties to fill the 217 seats on the Assembly of People's Representatives.
 Preliminary results are expected by Thursday.